CheetahTemplate3/cheetah3/ANNOUNCE.rst

 What's new in CheetahTemplate3
 ==============================

-Contributors for this release are
+Contributors for this release are Pierre-Yves, Dan Vinakovsky,

 What is CheetahTemplate3